 In April 2013, the Office of the Chief Actuary and the Pension and Health Benefits Committee of CalPERS analyzed the risks associated with funding the retirement system.
 This analysis took into account the current actuarial methods and assumptions, investment policy, and the occurrence of changes in the pension environment, including recent bankruptcies.
-CalPERS estimated that, using its current actuarial methodology, there is a significant probability of employer contribution rates increasing more than 5 percentage points of payroll year-to-year at some point in the next 30 years.
+CalPERS estimated that, using its current actuarial methodology, a "Sample Public Agency Miscellaneous Plan" would have a 47% probability of employer contribution rate increasing more than 5% of payroll year-to-year at some point in the next 30 years, and a 78% probability of the rate increasing more than 3% of payroll.
+Higher respective probabilities were estimated for Safety Plans.